WMD-group/SMACT/README.md

 is also helpful, including a good model for docstrings.
 Please use comments liberally when adding nontrivial features, and take the chance to clean up other people's code while looking at it.

+Testing modules should be pass/fail and wrapped into **tests/test.py**.
+Tests need to be run from the main directory (i.e. with `python tests/test.py`).
+TODO(AJJ): Examples should be kept separately in some kind of logical structure.